cabinjs/cabin/README.md

 * [axe][] - Logging utility for Node and Browser environments.
 Chop up your logs!
 * [lass][] - Scaffold a modern boilerplate for [Node.js][node]
 * [lipo][] - Free image manipulation API service built on top of [Sharp][]
+* [Mutant Mail][mutant-mail] - Free, encrypted, and solution to manage all email ids from one mailbox.

 ## Contributors